Killykeegan National Nature Reserve is representative of the most extensive area of limestone grassland in Northern Ireland.

 The thin soils covering the limestone bedrock in this area support a rich variety of colourful plants which host an abundance of insects.
 The area provides fine examples of limestone pavement, glacial erratics, archaeological features, and historical farming features.
 There are parking and toilet facilities at Killykeegan Nature Reserve.

-Killykeegan National Nature Reserve is located within the Marlbank Areas of Special Scientific Interest, Marlbank National Nature Reserve and within the Marble Arch Caves UNESCO Global Geopark.
+Killykeegan National Nature Reserve is located within the Marlbank Areas of Special Scientific Interest, Marlbank National Nature Reserve and within the Cuilcagh Lakelands UNESCO Global Geopark.

 Activities & Fieldwork includes: